-- 1. Members of the public shall not approach the dais without the express consent of a council member. - 2.
-Members of the public wishing to address the council must approach the podium when recognized by the mayor presiding officer or city clerk, and speak only from the podium. - 2.3.
-Members of the public should clearly state their name and address before beginning comments.
+- 1. Members of the public shall not approach the dais without the express consent of the mayor. - 2.
+Members of the public wishing to address the council must approach the podium when recognized by the mayor and speak only from the podium. - 3.
+Members of the public should, but are not required, to state their name and address before beginning comments.

-CHAPTER 6-MEETING TYPES AND SCHEDULES
+CHAPTER 6 - MEETING TYPES AND SCHEDULES